Freedom High School (Loudoun County, Virginia)

 Freedom High School, also known as Freedom-South Riding, is a public high school in South Riding, an unincorporated community in Loudoun County, Virginia, United States, 25 mile west of Washington, D.C.
 The school is part of Loudoun County Public Schools.

 Administration

-The principal of Freedom High School is Neelum Chaudhry.
-Chaudhry served as an assistant principal at the school before becoming principal.
+The current principal of Freedom High School is Tania Brown.
+She assumed leadership on July 1 2025.
+Previously, Neelum Chaudhry served as the school's principal until 2025.

 History

 Freedom opened in 2005, drawing its students from Broad Run High School, Loudoun County High School, and a small portion of Stone Bridge High School.

 Overcrowding

 Before the 2011–2012 school year the decision was made to hold part of the freshman classes at the then nearby middle school feeder, Mercer Middle School.
 The enrollment at Freedom had risen to over 2,000 students (note: the building capacity is 1,600).
 Because of the new middle school opening of J. Michael Lunsford this was possible.
 Since then, John Champe High School has opened to alleviate the overcrowding.
 Prior to the start of the 2015–2016 school year, the school was expanded by nearly 13,000 square feet.